ka40/AE4350-assignment/README.md

         self._recurrent = recurrent
         self._IAM = IAM

-\vspace{2em}

-\subsection*{Warehouse architecture}

-\noindent The warehouseBase inherits from the IAMBase class and when creating an object the variables recurrent and IAM can be used to switch between architectures of IAM, plain GRU and FNN.
+The warehouseBase inherits from the IAMBase class and when creating an object the variables recurrent and IAM can be used to switch between architectures of IAM, plain GRU and FNN.

 class warehouseBase(IAMBase):